Models

 });

-The function can return any valid model value: a string, a preset reference, an array, or a resolved model instance.
+The function can return any valid model value: a string, an intent string, an array, or a resolved model instance.

 selectModel